GeorgeWebDevCy/drousia-map/README.md

 This WordPress plugin displays custom post type locations on a Mapbox map.
 It allows visitors to view markers, follow routes and even get spoken navigation.

 ## Features
-- "Map Location" custom post type stores coordinates, descriptions and unlimited gallery images.
+ - "Map Location" custom post type stores coordinates, descriptions and unlimited gallery media.
 - `[gn_map]` shortcode embeds a fully interactive Mapbox map anywhere on your site.
-- Responsive popups display images, descriptions and photo upload forms.
+ - Responsive popups display images, descriptions and media upload forms.
-- Gallery and featured images open in a lightbox that scales beautifully on all devices.
+ - Gallery items open in a lightbox that scales beautifully on all devices.
 - Draggable navigation panel offers driving, walking and cycling directions with voice guidance.
 - Map labels and voice guidance follow the selected language.
 - Spoken instructions use the browser speech API and can be muted or unmuted at any time.
 - Animated route line with optional elevation graph and real-time statistics.
 - On-screen debug panel and console logs when debugging is enabled.
 - Service worker caches Mapbox tiles so viewed maps continue working offline.
-- Visitors can upload photos from the front end; admins can approve or delete submissions before publishing.
+- Visitors can upload photos or videos from the front end; admins can approve or delete submissions before publishing.
 - Upload forms automatically appear in map popups and inside each location post.
 - Example locations from `data/locations.json` are imported if none exist.
 - Built-in update checker fetches new versions directly from GitHub.